 - Fourth, you can work with them for services you cannot provide but still keep your relationship with the client.

-- Fifth, being a digital marketing freelancer is a lonely job, so it’s good to have someone to talk to that understands the difficulties of the business and provide advice.
+- Fifth, being a digital marketing freelancer is a lonely job, so it’s good to have someone to talk to who understands the business’s difficulties and provides advice.

 How to make ‘real’ connections with other freelancers

-The best way is to start by following and interacting with other freelancers on social media and then approach them with a personalized email.
+The best way is to start by following and interacting with other freelancers on social media and then approaching them with a personalized email.

-Remember this is not something you’ll do in bulk so you can spend more time learning more about a person before making a contact.
-Try to explain from the beginning the reason you’re making a contact and how both partiers can benefit from a possible co-operation.
+Remember, this is not something you’ll do in bulk, so you can spend more time learning more about a person before making contact.
+Try to explain from the beginning why you’re making contact and how both parties can benefit from possible cooperation.

 This can be anything from exchanging ideas, promoting each others’ content, or working on a joint project.

-Digital marketing has a number of processes and a freelancer has limited time.
-If you try to offer a full range of digital marketing services from the beginning you may get lost, so it’s wiser to choose a specialization.
+Digital marketing has several processes, and a freelancer has limited time.
+If you try to offer a full range of digital marketing services from the beginning, you may get lost, so choosing a specialization is wiser.

-It’s better to become an expert in a couple of areas than trying to wear many hats at the same time.
+It’s better to become an expert in a couple of areas than to try to wear many hats simultaneously.

 As you gain more experience and clients, you can expand your offerings.
-You’ll also learn what type of services are more profitable and easier to handle and adjust your processes accordingly.
+You’ll also learn what types of services are more profitable and easier to handle and adjust your processes accordingly.

 The different areas of digital marketing you can specialize in are:

-The way to become an expert in a digital marketing disciple is the same as before i.e. learn the theory by following a course or reading reliable resources on the Internet and apply the different techniques on your own websites.
+The way to become an expert in a digital marketing disciple is the same as before, i.e., learn the theory by following a course or reading reliable resources on the Internet and applying the different techniques on your own websites.

-While in the ‘learning phase’ try to come up with a plan and a checklist so that when the time comes to apply the same techniques on a client website, you’ll know exactly what to do.
+While in the ‘learning phase’, try to devise a plan and a checklist so that when the time comes to apply the same techniques on a client website, you’ll know exactly what to do.